New Jersey Medical School: History

-Research

-In 2004, the school received $104 million in extramural grants supporting basic, clinical and translational research.
-New Jersey Medical School is also home to the Global Tuberculosis Institute, The Institute for Ophthalmology and Visual Science, and the Center for Emerging and Reemerging Pathogens.
-New Jersey Medical School is a charter member of the New Jersey Stem Cell Research and Education Foundation.
-The Summer Student Research Program provides students with stipends to conduct research in the laboratories of NJMS faculty.
-Each year, more than 100 first- and second-year students, as well as prospective students considering medical school, participate in the program, which has a strong emphasis on cancer research and heart, lung and blood research.
-NJMS faculty have contributed significantly to medical science breakthroughs including the development of the worldwide standard in knee replacement, the New Jersey Knee; a patented method for the early detection of Lyme disease; the identification of pediatric AIDS and the development of drug-therapy to reduce the likelihood of pre-natal transmission; and proof of the connection between smoking and cancer resulting in the warning message printed on cigarette packages.

 Teaching hospitals

-New Jersey Medical School’s core teaching hospital, The University Hospital, is located on campus.
-It is home to a Level I Trauma Center, the busiest in the state, and one of the nation’s most active liver transplant programs.
+New Jersey Medical School's core teaching hospital, The University Hospital, is located on campus.
+It is home to a Level I Trauma Center, the busiest in the state, and one of the nation's most active liver transplant programs.
 The 504-bed facility is also highly regarded for its Comprehensive Stroke Center, the New Jersey Cardiovascular Institute (NJCI), the cochlear Implant Program, a neurosurgical intensive care unit and a special Brain Tumor Program, the Neurological Institute of New Jersey, a federally designated spinal cord injury program and The University Center for Bloodless Surgery and Medicine.
-University Hospital is also the state’s single largest provider of charity care.
+University Hospital is also the state's single largest provider of charity care.
 Approximately 500 residents are pursuing advanced clinical training at University Hospital in 18 accredited programs.

 Other major affiliated teaching sites include Hackensack University Medical Center, Morristown Medical Center, and the East Orange Veterans Affairs Hospital.
 And more recently the addition of Trinitas Regional Center for the internal medicine program.

-Admissions

-Admission to NJMS is highly selective and competitive.
-NJMS selects its students on the basis of academic excellence, leadership qualities, demonstrated compassion for others and broad extracurricular experiences.
-One hundred and seventy students enrolled in the class of 2012, selected from over 5,000 applicants.
-All applicants must be either permanent residents or citizens of the United States, meet specific course requirements, and take the Medical College Admissions Test (MCAT).